 Meeting with the Academic Advisor

 - Students should meet with their advisors as often as needed to help develop and achieve their academic goals.
-Students may contact their advisors with any questions or concerns at any time during the semester.

 - Students must consult with their advisors to develop an academic schedule and to register for each approaching semester.